tuzgen/abbrcase/README.md

 # abbrcase
-abbrcase is a very simple Go linter that fails and reports when abbreviations in identifiers are written in all caps
+abbrcase is a very simple Go linter that fails and reports when abbreviations in identifiers are not written in all caps

 ## Install
 ```